Freedom of information laws by country: Italy

+While Italy does not have a freedom of information act, it has several legislations over the past 35 years.
+Chapter V of Law No. 241 of 7 August 1990, which provides access to administrative documents, was the first Italian law to allow information requests.
 Chapter V of Law No. 241 of 7 August 1990 provides for access to administrative documents.
 However, the right to access is limited.
 The law states that those requesting information must have a legal interest.
 The 1992 regulations require "a personal concrete interest to safeguard in legally relevant situations."
-The courts have ruled that this includes the right of environmental groups and local councilors to demand information on behalf of those they represent.
-It was amended in 2005.
-The revision appears to adopt the court rulings and relax the interest somewhat to allow access when an individual can show they represent a more general public interest.
+The act was amended in 2005, inserting the principle of transparency into the law and rewrote article 22 of the law to state that access to administrative documents is to promote transparency and participation.